 My niece lives in Florida and my parents(material grandparents) live in Tennessee.
 When my sister went to jail my niece's father allowed my niece to visit us every summer for about three weeks.
 When my sister was released she came to live with us and after that the communication between my...
 Read more »

 Yes.
 Unless it is self-defense.
 It is an assault and depending on the circumstances, one could be tried as an adult and be required to serve up to 11 months 29 days for a misdemeanor, 3 to 6 years for a felony.
-As a juvenile you be committed to the Department of Children's Services and placed in a...Read more »
+As a juvenile you be committed to the Department of Children's Services and placed...Read more »

 My son just turned 18, mom is 15 he signed BC as father, child is in NICU.
 Her mother is useing the child as leverage over him, to pay her bills, Not speak to his family ect.
 She says that whats she says goes because her daughter is a minor.
 What are his legal rights to his child?
 He works a full...
 Read more »

 He has as much right to see that child as the mother does.
 Grandma needs to butt out.
-She can tell her daughter what to do, but as the child's father, your son can assert himself, even remove the child from the mother if the grandmother is creating such a hostile environment to be detrimental to...Read more »
+She can tell her daughter what to do, but as the child's father, your son can assert himself, even remove the child from the mother if the grandmother is creating such a hostile environment to be...Read more »

 My daughter (mother) of child as been active in child's life again since March 2016.
 She would like to regain her rights without the father.
 The father has not seen or made contact with child since March 2016.
 Order does not give visitation or child support.
-I've made two attempts to contact father...
+I've made two attempts to...
 Read more »

 Not enough information here to give a good answer.
 Short answer is if you don't have a court order awarding you custody, your daughter still has legal custody and you can simply let her have the child.
 If you do have a court order, notice will have to be provided to the father when you file a...Read more »